PlainsightAI/filter-crop/CONTRIBUTING.md

 * Sign your commits (see below)
 * Open your PR against `main`

-If your change alters how the Crop Filter behaves for legacy config patterns, document that in the PR.
+If your change alters how Clipper behaves for legacy config patterns, document that in the PR.

 ### Commit message format